cli99/hugo-cli99/content/home/about.md

 # Biography

-I am a PhD candidate in Computer Science at the University of Illinois at Urbana-Champaign and a member of the [IMPACT Research Group](http://impact.crhc.illinois.edu/) led by Professor Wen-Mei Hwu.
+I am a PhD candidate in Computer Science at the University of Illinois at Urbana-Champaign and a member of the [IMPACT Research Group](http://impact.crhc.illinois.edu/) led by Professor [Wen-Mei Hwu](https://ece.illinois.edu/directory/profile/w-hwu).

+My research lies in the field of GPU-accelerated applications, with an emphasis on Deep Learning.
+My work has focused on understanding, characterizing, and optimizing Deep Learning workloads.
+In the process, I have developed a number of open-source tools to benchmark, profile, and summarize Deep Learning training and inference across hardware and software stacks.
+The tools have been used to inform system design for Deep Learning model serving and develop highly tuned GPU kernels for model inference.

-Currently I am working on [MLModelScope(CarML)](https://github.com/rai-project/carml) as part of the IBM-ILLINOIS [Center for Cognitive Computing Systems Research (C3SR)](https://www.c3sr.com/).
-MLModelScope is an open-source framework and hardware agnostic, extensible and customizable platform for evaluating and profiling ML models across datasets/frameworks/systems, and within AI application pipelines.
-Available at [mlmodelscope.org](http://mlmodelscope.org/).
-Details at [MLModelScope: Evaluate and Measure ML Models within AI Pipelines](https://arxiv.org/abs/1811.09737).
+Currently I am working on [MLModelScope(CarML)](http://mlmodelscope.org/) as part of the IBM-ILLINOIS [Center for Cognitive Computing Systems Research (C3SR)](https://www.c3sr.com/).
+MLModelScope is an open-source framework and hardware agnostic, extensible and customizable platform for evaluating and profiling ML models across datasets / frameworks / systems, and within AI application pipelines.
+MLModelScope is collaborating with the [MLPerf](https://mlperf.org/) community with the goal for it to be the "to-go" platform for Machine Learning inference evaluation and benchmarking.